mark-wiemer-org/ahkpp/README.md

 -   Run Selection: `Ctrl + F8`

 ## Debug

+> There are some [known issues with the debugger](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/issues?q=is%3Aopen+is%3Aissue+label%3Adebugger).
+If you need an advanced setup, we recommend [zero-plusplus.vscode-autohotkey-debug](https://marketplace.visualstudio.com/items?itemName=zero-plusplus.vscode-autohotkey-debug).

 1. Click Run or press F9.
 2. Debugger supports breakpoints, stack tracing, and variable watching